Airlines Reviews

 It’s a reverse herringbone, lie-flat, pod.

-Storage is very good, but there isn’t really any under ottoman storage.
+Storage is good with one large bin and a closet, but there isn’t any overhead storage, not really any under ottoman storage.

 Amenities

-The kit, slippers, PJs, and champagne are all offered when you sit down.
-The headphones are the same as in business class – they’re fine, but fall short of the Bose headphones offered in AA business class.
+The Temperley kit, slippers, PJs, and champagne are all offered when you sit down.

 The Food